musayerohb/A4/readme.txt

     We still struggled on trying to do the simplification of the method, and how to correctly label the path from the finishPoint to the startPoint.
     I'm especially looking to learn more about how to simplify my methods in future assignments.

-Consulted with Angelica, Hala, and Chloe on Phase Two.
-Consulted with Angelica particularly on getting the path to label itself after completely navigating the maze.